Highway-Kebabbery/Job-Scraper/README.md

-Learned that os.popen('pwd').read() adds a newline character to the end which gave me a lot of trouble =___= somewhere, I need to link to this release version to show that I can outline software testing https://github.com/Highway-Kebabbery/Job-Scraper/releases/tag/v0.4.1 writing to external file for troubleshooting when process runs (fails) in background
+Learned that os.popen('pwd').read() adds a newline character to the end which gave me a lot of trouble =___= somewhere, I need to link to this release version to show that I can outline software testing https://github.com/Highway-Kebabbery/Job-Scraper/releases/tag/v0.4.1 writing to external file for troubleshooting when process runs (fails) in background Learned how to write out to external files through terminal when my program fails in the background A lot of shell scripting experience